1981 Algerian Super Cup

-The 1981 Algerian Super Cup is the first edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 1980–81 Algerian Cup competitions.
-The match was scheduled to be played on 20 August 1981 at 20 August 1955 Stadium in Algiers between 1980-81 Championnat National winners RC Kouba and 1980–81 Algerian Cup winners USM Alger.
+The 1981 Algerian Super Cup was the first edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 1980–81 Algerian Cup competitions.

+The match was played in August 1981 at 20 August 1955 Stadium in Algiers between Championnat National winners RC Kouba and Algerian Cup winners USM Alger.
+RC Kouba defeated USM Alger with a score of 3-1.

+The second Super Cup wasn't held until 1992.